-The Alaska Justice Statistical Center just shared some eye-popping stats on the burglary trend.
-Back in July 2014, the University of Alaska in Anchorage found that burglaries of homes have plummeted more than **70%** since 1985, and business break-ins have nosedived over **80%**.
-Altogether, burglaries fell by **65%** between 1985 and 2012.
-Analysts give a nod to the growing population for this drop.
-But, here’s the kicker: it’s in percentages, not just numbers.
-This means burglaries decreased faster than the population grew.
-Better alarm systems, increased police presence, and other smart strategies are getting the credit for this huge improvement.
+The Alaska Justice Statistical Center shared some surprising stats about burglaries.
+In July 2014, the University of Alaska in Anchorage discovered that home burglaries dropped over 70% since 1985.
+Business break-ins saw an even bigger dip of more than 80%.
+All in all, burglaries plunged by 65% between 1985 and 2012.
+Experts believe the population growth played a part in this trend.
+But here’s the thing: the decline appears in percentages, not just sheer numbers.
+This means burglaries decreased quicker than the population grew.
+Improvements like better alarm systems, more police presence, and clever strategies are making a big difference.

 The report revealed that there was over 1,000 burglaries per 100,000 people in 1985, but in 2012 there were less than 500 per the same amount.
 The population explanation can also be valid if more honest people moved into the state than burglars.